emrgnt-cmplxty/fermi/docs/docs/4.tools/cli.md

 nearAPI.KeyPair.fromString(myPrivateKey).publicKey.toString();
 ```

-With Axion REPL, you have complete access to [`near-api-js`](https://github.com/near/near-api-js) to help you develop on the Axion platform.
+With Fermi REPL, you have complete access to [`near-api-js`](https://github.com/near/near-api-js) to help you develop on the Fermi platform.

 ---